Leo Stan Ekeh

 Leonard Stanley Nnamdi Ekeh (born February 22, 1956, in Imo State, Nigeria) is a Nigerian businessman.
 He is the founder and chairman of Zinox Group.
 He is also the chairman of Konga.com.

 Early life

-Ekeh was born in Ubomiri Mbaitoli, Imo State to a middle-class family with three brothers and two sisters.
-His mother was a dietitian, and his father was a nurse.
+Leo Stan Ekeh was born on 22 February 1956 in Ubomiri, Mbaitoli Local Government Area, Imo State, Nigeria.
+He grew up in a middle-class family with three brothers and two sisters.
+His mother worked as a dietitian, while his father was a nurse, and both played a significant role in shaping his values and work ethic.